-- 1. A Random Draw date is mandated for the Trial. - a) The Random Draw date must be at least two weeks after the opening date and at least two weeks prior to the closing date. - 2.
-On the date of the Random Draw, the Secretary and at least one other Trial Committee member must be present.
-Envelopes are picked/drawn in random order. - 3.
-All dogs in one envelope must be processed/entered before going on to the next envelope.
+- 1. A Random Draw date is mandated for the Trial. - a) The Random Draw date must be at least two weeks after the opening date and at least two weeks prior to the closing date.

+- 2. For Random Draw entries received via postal mail or a mix of postal and e-entries, the Secretary and at least one other Trial Committee member must be present.
+Envelopes/entries are picked/drawn in random order.
+Clubs may use electronic random draw systems.
+All dogs in one envelope must be processed/entered before going on to the next envelope. - 3.
+Clubs may reserve runs for workers/club members prior to the random draw.